Orthogonality with Respect to the Hermite Product, KP Wave Functions, and the Bispectral Involution: Spin Calogero--Moser and matrix orthogonality

-Thus far, we have been considering Calogero-Moser matrices $X$ and $Z$ such that $\textup{rank}([X,Z]-I)=1$.
-If their commutator differs from the identity by a matrix of rank $r>1$, then the same formula for the wave function gives a solution to the Non-Commutative KP Hierarchy whose poles move according to a \textit{spin generalized} Calogero-Moser system \cite{BGK}.
+So far, we have considered Calogero--Moser matrices $X$ and $Z$ satisfying $\operatorname{rank}([X,Z]-I)=1$.
+If their commutator differs from the identity by a matrix of rank $r>1$, then the same formula for the wave function gives a solution to the non-commutative KP hierarchy whose poles move according to a \textit{spin generalized} Calogero--Moser system \cite{BGK}.
 It turns out that all of the results above also generalize to that case so as to produce orthogonal $r\times r$ matrix functions, with the proofs all being essentially the same.
 Here we briefly state the main results and provide an example to illustrate.

-\begin{definition} Suppose $\X=(X,Z,A,B)$ consists of $N\times N$ matrices $X$ and $Z$ and $N\times r$ matrices $A$ and $B$ satisfying the equation $[X,Z]-I_N=BA^{\top}$.
+\begin{Definition} Suppose $\X=(X,Z,A,B)$ consists of $N\times N$ matrices $X$ and $Z$ and $N\times r$ matrices $A$ and $B$ satisfying the equation $[X,Z]-I_N=BA^{\top}$.
 Define the associated normalized wave functions